HanzhangYin/forward_stability/README.md

 **Note:** The `--trusted-host` flags may be needed on some systems to bypass SSL certificate issues.

 ## Random Pair Selection Algorithm

-### Overview

-This repository contains optimized code for computing Forward Stability Numbers for pairs of permutations in symmetric groups $S_n \times S_n$.

-Computing all pairs is computationally impossible, so we use random sampling.

 ### Two-Stage Sampling Strategy